noahgift/function-bike-rider/README.md

 7. Build an AWS Lambda function
 8. Create Trigger to S3 Bucket

+## Building a Flask Application on GCP

+1. Create scaffolding in Python (Makefile, virtualenv)
+2. Write a function in a script file
+3. Test it out in IPython
+4. Write a test using pytest and test_hello.py
+5. Test out in Google Cloud Shell
+6. Deploy

 ## Setup Cloud Environment (AWS Cloud9)

 `python3 -m venv ~/.function-bike-rider`